Skip to main content

 Frequently Asked Questions

-BANK OF CLARENDON has a Bank Health Score of C (62/100).
-It holds a Tier 1 capital ratio of 0.00%, which is below the 8% "well-capitalized" threshold.
+Bank of Clarendon has a Bank Health Score of A (90/100), placing it one of the safest banks in our analysis.
+It holds a Tier 1 capital ratio of 12.46%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-BANK OF CLARENDON holds $389M in total assets and $345M in total deposits.
-It is located in MANNING, SOUTH CAROLINA (FDIC Certificate #15671).
+Bank of Clarendon holds $389M in total assets and $345M in total deposits.
+It is headquartered in Manning, South Carolina (FDIC Certificate #15671).

-BANK OF CLARENDON has a Tier 1 capital ratio of 0.00%, classifying it as "Critically Undercapitalized."
-The nonperforming loan ratio is 0.04%, and the return on assets is 1.29%.
+Bank of Clarendon has a Tier 1 capital ratio of 12.46%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.04%, and the return on assets is 1.29%.

 Yes.
-BANK OF CLARENDON is FDIC-insured (Certificate #15671).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Bank of Clarendon is FDIC-insured (Certificate #15671).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: